MicrosoftDocs/powerapps-docs/powerapps-docs/user/track-your-progress-with-dashboard-and-charts.md

 In the chart designer, adding an order on certain calculated columns is not supported and will cause an error.
-The calculated columns causing this are using other calculated columns, a related entity column, or a local column on the entity.
+The calculated columns causing this are using other calculated columns, a related table column, or a local column on the table.